JanJiracek/english-for-designers/00-year-end-review/index.md

 # Year end review

 ### 1) What did you like most about this course?
-I was most impressed by his teaching style and his friendly approach to us students Thanks to that I learned a lot of things and I always enjoyed the lessons.
+I was most impressed by his teaching style and his friendly approach to us students.
+Thanks to that I learned a lot of things and I always enjoyed the lessons.

 ### 2) What did you like least about this course?